New physics implications of VBF searches exemplified through the Georgi-Machacek model: Theoretical constraints and the decoupling limit

 which will often be used as benchmark for our phenomenological analysis.
 A visual confirmation of \Eqn{e:sina} is given in Fig.~\ref{f:dec1} where we see that, for $v_t\ll v$, heavy nonstandard scalars beyond the TeV scale would require $\sin\alpha$ to be strongly correlated to $v_t$.
 Such a correlation is not unique to the GM model and can be found in the usual HTM as well\cite{Das:2016bir}.

 It should be noted that in the decoupling limit defined by \Eqn{e:dec}, the quartic couplings of \Eqn{e:lambdas} take much simpler forms as follows:

-Thus, as expected, only the quartic coefficient corresponding to the $SU(2)_L$ doublet survives in the decoupling limit and it approaches the SM value.
+Thus, only some of the quartic coefficients survive in the decoupling limit and $\lambda_1$ approaches the SM value.
 Additionally, since the doublet-triplet mixing is also vanishingly small in the decoupling limit, the physical scalar $h$, defined in \Eqn{e:h}, will have SM-like couplings and can play the role of the SM-like Higgs boson observed at the LHC\cite{ATLAS:2012yve,CMS:2012qbp}.
 Also comparing \Eqs{e:M1}{e:M} we see that a small triplet VEV is intimately connected to large nonstandard scalar masses, which carries the reminiscence of a type~II seesaw mechanism.

 Another interesting point to note from \Eqs{e:Lam}{e:dec} is that the trilinear coupling $M_1$ plays a crucial role in ensuring safe decoupling of the nonstandard scalars.
 Therefore, variants of the GM model without the trilinear couplings $M_1$ and $M_2$, do not have a decoupling limit and therefore can be ruled out rather easily\cite{Das:2018vkv}.